 Even though Hoodoo and Conjure supplies are disseminated broadly on the internet these days, it is just as likely that one can find an actual physical botanica or spiritual store where one can purchase the essential merchandise of magical practices.
 These shops proliferate in urban areas throughout the United States, and more recently, we see that in the suburbs as well as some affluent neighborhoods there are places where religious and magical material goods are sold in a shopping venue.
-But one might view these institutions of Hoodoo as more than just marketplaces; consider the botanica as a museum of artifacts, a gallery of objects, a doctor’s office, and a not-so-liminal space where the Interested and the Curious can engage with experts and adherents of living cultural traditions.
-Think of a well-stocked botanica as an informational resource that functions on multiple levels or realms of significance: the commercial, the magical, and the visual.
+But one might view these vital institutions of Hoodoo as more than just marketplaces; consider the botanica as a museum of artifacts, a gallery of objects, a doctor’s office, and a not-so-liminal space where Interested and Curious folks can engage with experts and adherents of living cultural traditions.
+Think of a well-stocked botanica as an informational resource that functions on multiple levels and realms of significance: commercial, magical, and artistic.

 …which brings me to the topic for today, the emergence of one of the most mysteriously ubiquitous of magical beings, the female water-spirit, Mami Wata.
-I say “mysteriously ubiquitous” because like many mythical forms in the African diaspora, tracking provenance can be a special challenge.
+I say “mysteriously ubiquitous” because like many mythical forms in the African diaspora, tracking her provenance can be a special challenge.
+But what if we went on a journey down her visual pathways?
+Why not?
 I own a Mami Wata statuette.
 I keep it in my office next to my Aunt Jemima figurine, having purchased it at a deep discount at a Philadelphia botanica that was rotating its inventory of saints.
 Mami Wata is fascinating, not only because she appears in so many different guises across different times and places, but because as an icon she inspires multiple meanings and spiritual purposes for her devotees, who keep her presence alive.

 When I tried to trace the origins of the most widely distributed images of Mami Wata, I gained some remarkable insights into her representational diversity.
 In the West, artists in the late nineteenth century who were inspired by the exotic global circus performer